Ceratosaurus: Additional finds in North America

 Besides these five skeletal finds, fragmentary Ceratosaurus remains have been reported from various localities from stratigraphic zones 2 and 4-6 of the Morrison Formation, including some of the major fossil sites of the formation.
-Dinosaur National Monument, Utah, yielded an isolated right premaxilla (specimen number DNM 972); a large shoulder blade (scapulocoracoid) was reported from Como Bluff in Wyoming.
-Another specimen stems from the Dry Mesa Quarry, Colorado, and includes a left scapulocoracoid, as well as fragments of vertebrae and limb bones.
+Dinosaur National Monument, Utah, yielded an isolated right premaxilla (DNM 972).
+A large shoulder blade (scapulocoracoid) was reported from Como Bluff in Wyoming.
+Another specimen stems from the Dry Mesa Quarry of Colorado and includes a left scapulocoracoid, as well as fragments of vertebrae and limb bones.
 In Mygatt Moore Quarry, Colorado, the genus is known from teeth.

+In 1896, Marsh used the name Labrosaurus sulcatus in a caption for a figure depicting a single tooth (YPM 1936).
+Because Marsh did not provide any description, the name might be a nomen nudum.
+Later authors noted that the tooth came from Quarry 9 in Como Bluff, and that its assignment to Labrosaurus was baseless as it did not resemble other Labrosaurus teeth recognized at that time.
+The tooth has characteristic longitudinal grooves, which resulted in the assignment of several other, similar teeth from Tanzania and Switzerland to Labrosaurus.
+Subsequent studies identified the tooth as belonging to Ceratosaurus, either from the front portion of the lower jaw or the premaxilla of the upper jaw.